Tragopogon dubius: Distribution and habitat

 It is native to southern and central Europe and western Asia and found as far north and west as northern France.
 Although it has been reported from Kashmir and India, recent evidence suggests that specimens from these areas may be a different species.

 It has been introduced into North America where it has become widespread, being reported from all the continental United States except for a few in the far southeast, and all provinces of Canada except Newfoundland and the northern territories.

 It grows typically in fields and disturbed areas.

 Uses

 The edibility of wild western salsify is disputed.
 In The Medicinal and Poisonous Plants of Southern and Eastern Africa (1962) by Watt and Breyer-Brandwijk it is reported to be inedible.
 However, Stephen Facciola wrote in his book Cornucopia (1990) that the flowering stems, buds, leaves, shoots, and roots are all edible.

 Though purple salsify (Tragopogon porrifolus) is also called oyster root, both western salsify and meadow salsify (Tragopogon pratensis) have roots that are much more strongly flavored, but that are both fibrous and bitter.
 Garden grown roots of all species are more easily eaten than wild harvested roots.

+The edibility of yellow salsify as discussed above referencing James Duke's book may have used information on purple salsify.